React Native

 should be supported for some time to come with most bundlers.
 The default

-react-native metro should allow the dynamic import using import.
-If you use
+react-native metro should allow the dynamic import using import

 this approach, make sure any imported resources such as images are available